Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Formalism of computational quantum field theory

-one can use the basis that diagonalizes the Hamiltonian given in Eq.~\eqref{eq:Ham} either instantaneously or at late times and recover the same particle number as obtained using the adiabatic particle number \cite{ildertonadia}, as shown in Fig.~\ref{adiafig}.
+One option is to use the basis that instantaneously diagonalizes the Hamiltonian given in Eq.~\eqref{eq:Ham}.
+Alternatively, one may project on to the Hamiltonian at asymptotically late times, for which $a(t) \to a^{\infty}$ becomes constant (pure gauge) and recover the adiabatic particle number \cite{ildertonadia}.
+In the late time limit, the pair creation rates agree.

+In Fig. (\ref{adiafig}) we show the number of created pairs as determined by CQFT using the basis that instantaneously diagonalizes the Hamilotinian given by Eq. \eqref{eq:Ham} with the background corresponding to the Sauter's field given by Eq. \eqref{sauter_step}, meaning that in the asymptotic limit we are defining pair creation by projecting (instead of Eq.~\eqref{creandanop}) onto the basis of eigenstates of the Hamiltonian which is related to the free basis by Eq.